 A main pain point among Internet marketers and businesses owners is that it can be scary to adopt a methodology when there’s a chance it may not yield immediate results.

-The best in the inbound marketing game know they’re in it for the long haul; however inbound marketing strategies and tactics also have the potential to the needle immediately, as well.
+The best in the inbound marketing game know they’re in it for the long haul; however inbound marketing strategies and tactics also have the potential to the needle immediately and increase website traffic, as well.
 Below are ten ways you can apply inbound marketing to drive immediate positive changes in your strategy.

 1) A/B Testing Email Marketing Campaign Elements